CRM Design: 7 Best Practices

 By highlighting key features and competitive advantages in a safe, exploratory space, you can build user confidence and demonstrate value from the start.
 This also solves another problem.

-With brand new users, empty states are not your friend.
+With brand-new users, empty states are not your friend.
 They disable users from experiencing the tool before deciding whether to commit.

-Customizing the Onboarding Experience
+Customizing the CRM Onboarding Experience

 CRMs cater to a wide range of industries, user types, and business needs.
 Before onboarding even begins, it’s essential to identify your audience.